marukofar/marukofar.github.io/Twitter-Two-factor-authentication.md

-# Two-factor authentication On Twitter

-## วิธีเปิดใช้งานการยืนยันตัวตนแบบสองชั้นทวิตเตอร์
+# How to enable twitter two-factor authentication via text message.

 ####  Step 1: Open a browser and visit twitter.com.
 ####  Step 2: Log in to your Twitter account by entering your user ID and password.